emmarcaber-cp/pharmacy-store-information/README.md

-# Pharmacy Information System
+# Pharmacy Store Information
 ## Overview

-The Pharmacy Information System is a Laravel application designed to manage pharmacies, employees, patients, and drug manufacturers.
+The Pharmacy Store Information is a Laravel application designed to manage pharmacies, employees, patients, and drug manufacturers.
 The application includes features for managing pharmacy records, employee assignments, patient prescriptions, and drug manufacturer contracts.

 ## Features